Jayden-Zepeda/Jayden-Zepeda-Macropad/README.md

 This macropad runs **QMK Firmware**.
 The 74HC165 shift register is used to read the key matrix, and the SK6812 MINI-E LEDs are driven via QMK's RGB Matrix feature.

+Features:
+-Copy/Paste Key: First click is copy-second is paste, with an led and OLED display to show your status.
+-Mute/Unmute Key: Led and OLED display to show your status -4 Different Layers: Base, Media, Gaming, and CFG -- w/ led status

 To build and flash:

 ```bash